Time Zones in Brazil

 Brazil Country Details

-Brazil is the largest country in South America, with a population of 209,469,333 and a total area of 8,511,965 km², giving it continental-scale geography and multiple time zones.
-Its capital is Brasília, a planned inland city in the Federal District that serves as the center of federal government, while São Paulo is the country’s largest business hub and Rio de Janeiro remains a major center for energy, tourism, and media.
+Brazil is the largest country in South America, with a population of 209,469,333 and a land area of 8,511,965 km².
+Its capital is Brasilia, a planned inland city that serves as the federal administrative center, while much of the country’s commercial activity is concentrated in major urban areas such as São Paulo and Rio de Janeiro.

 Daylight Saving Time in Brazil